nyxb/vscode-styled-colors/README.md

 The following Visual Studio Code settings are available for the Styled-Colors extension.
 These can be set in user preferences `(cmd+,)` or workspace settings `(.vscode/settings.json)`.

 ### 🗣 &nbsp; styled-colors.languages _ARRAY_

-Configure a list of languages that should be colorized.
-You can learn about languages at <https://code.visualstudio.com/docs/languages/overview>.
+Configure a list of languages that should be styled.
+You can learn more about languages at <https://code.visualstudio.com/docs/languages/overview>.

-For example, if you want to styled-colors colors in `python` files, you just need to include it:
+If you want to add more languages, for example, if you want styled-colors colors in `python` files, you just need to include it:

 ```json
   "styled-colors.languages": [